Who's doing what and when in our Tamworth community

 Where: Hallsville Uniting Church, 1266 Manilla Road

-Face masks, social distancing and sign-in apply.
+Face masks, social distancing and sign-in still apply.
 For more information contact Margaret on 0408 660 025.

+The Club provides one-on-one computer training for Windows, Apple, and Android operating systems and applications.
+We also offer online training for seniors.

+All students must have had their Vaccinations.
+The Club has a COVID-19 plan in place.
+Term Fees apply.
+Enquiries from new or current students can be made to Trish on 0447 670 234, or to the Club rooms on 6762 4352.

 Countrywide Tai Chi College